-If, prior to or during testing, the school principal (or designee) determines that a student requires an emergency accommodation (e.g., broken hand), Form EA must be completed and submitted to the District Test Coordinator (DTC) for approval.
+If, prior to or during testing, the school principal (or designee) determines that a student requires an emergency accommodation (e.g., the student breaks a hand), a completed Form EA must be submitted to the District Test Coordinator (DTC) for approval.
 A copy of this form must be filed in the testing archives, and a copy must be retained by the DTC at the central office.

-General Requirements for the Use of Test Accommodations
+General Requirements for the Use of EL OSTP Accommodations